lynix/hdd-spindown.sh/README.md

                "ata-WDC_WD20EARS-00MVWB0_WD-WCAZA5755786|5400" \
                "ata-WDC_WD20EARS-00MVWB0_WD-WMAZA3570471|5400" )

 `CONF_INT` specifies the monitoring interval in seconds while `CONF_DEV` features a list of devices to monitor, as well as their timeout value in seconds, separated by the pipe symbol '|'.

 Note that devices may be specified using their ID (as shown) or device name (e.g. 'sda').
 The interval option may be omitted, which sets the default interval of 5 minutes.

+To enable logging to syslog (when not starting via systemd), supply `--syslog`.

 ## License